mikejac/node-red-contrib-google-smarthome/README.md

 11. Enter any remaining necessary information you might need for authentication your app.
 Click *Save*.
 12. On the left navigation menu under *Test*, click on *Simulator*, to begin using this app.

+*Note:* The `example.com` name in the above text must be your actual domain name (and the same name as used in your SSL certficate).

 #### Setup Account linking

 1. On a device with the Google Assistant logged into the same account used to create the project in the Actions Console, enter your Assistant settings.